Windsor Hotel (Montreal): Early years

-The hotel was designed G. H. Worthing and constructed between 1875 and 1878 by the Windsor Hotel Company consortium of six Montreal businessmen, including William Notman.
+The hotel was designed by G. H. Worthing and constructed between 1875 and 1878 by the Windsor Hotel Company consortium of six Montreal businessmen, including William Notman.
 It was capitalized at C$500,000.
 At the time Montreal was Canada's largest city, and the centre of commerce in the young country.
 The consortium was formed to construct an opulent new hotel to symbolize the city's growing prominence and wealth.
 As of 1889, the hotel was accessed by visitors from outside of Montreal through Windsor Station, which was designed by New York architect Bruce Price).

 The hotel opened without fanfare on January 28, 1878.
 Soon after, an opening gala was held that was the largest social gathering Montreal had ever seen.
 It was attended by the Right Honourable Sir John A. Macdonald, Princess Louise and the Marquess of Lorne.

 The hotel was not an immediate success.
 It was leased by the consortium to James Worthington and losses led to the operation being returned to the consortium to run.
 Instead of retrenching, the hotel expanded to include the 'Stanley Street Wing'.
 The hotel was buoyed by the successes of the Montreal Winter Carnivals of the 1880s, which were held in the square outside the hotel.

 The Windsor Hotel was soon at the centre of Montreal's social and business worlds, attracting not only railway visitors, but also business leaders, politicians, socialites, artists, and even royalty.
 The hotel was home to both the annual St. Andrew's Society Ball and the Winter Carnival Ball, the former being a mainstay of the hotel and of Montreal's social calendar for nearly a century.
 Sarah Bernhardt, Mark Twain, Dolores Costello, Rudyard Kipling, Fanny Davenport, Lillie Langtry and Oscar Wilde were among the Windsor's famous guests in its early years.

 In 1890 the hotel built a concert hall, Windsor Hall, next door to the hotel.
 It was original venue for the Montreal Symphony Orchestra among other music ensembles in the city.
 The hall was demolished in 1906; after which one of the ballrooms inside the hotel was renamed Windsor Hall and became a venue for concerts.